vmware-tanzu/velero/design/csi-snapshots.md

 `VolumeSnapshot`, `VolumeSnapshotContent`, and `VolumeSnapshotClass` objects would be returned as additional items to be backed up.
 GitHub issue [1566][18] represents this work.

-The `VolumeSnapshotContent.Spec.VolumeSnapshotSource.SnapshotHandle` field is the link to the underlying platform's snapshot, and must be preserved for restoration.
+The `VolumeSnapshotContent.Spec.VolumeSnapshotSource.SnapshotHandle` field is the link to the underlying platform's on-disk snapshot, and must be preserved for restoration.

-The plugin will _not_ wait for the `VolumeSnapshot.Status.IsReady` field to be `true` before returning.
+The plugin will _not_ wait for the `VolumeSnapshot.Status.readyToUse` field to be `true` before returning.
+This field indicates that the snapshot is ready to use for restoration, and for different vendors can indicate that the snapshot has been made durable.
+However, the applications can proceed as soon as `VolumeSnapshot.Status.CreationTime` is set.
-This maintains current Velero behavior, though may not be desirable for all storage providers.
+This also maintains current Velero behavior, which allows applications to quiesce and resume quickly, with minimal interruption.

+Any sort of monitoring or waiting for durable snapshots, either Velero-native or CSI snapshots, are not covered by this proposal.

 #### A `RestoreItemAction` for `VolumeSnapshotContent` objects, named `velero.io/csi-vsc`